jheising/HAPI/README.md

 #### Crawlers and Pre-Fetching

 Since the GET verb must be supported on all API calls, one concern that some bring up is the accidental deletion or modification of data by a crawler or a browser with pre-fetching.
-As long as the HAPI utilizes some form of valid authentication scheme, this should never become a problem in reality.
+As long as the HAPI utilizes a proper authentication scheme, this should never become a problem in reality.

 No API (HAPI, REST or otherwise) should ever consider the HTTP request verb as a security feature and assume that crawlers will only send GET requests.